 - Functionality to create a Nil P11D(b) to inform HMRC that you have no class 1A National Insurance Liability

 In April 2022, this PDF submission option was retired by HMRC.
 As a result this is no longer an available method.

 Following this service’s retirement there are now only 2 options available for your P11D form submissions.

 - HMRC’s PAYE Online service.
 This option will be the go-to choice for many of the small businesses that formerly relied on the HMRC Expenses and Benefits service.
 This enables P11D submissions for up to 500 employees.

 - Via payroll software (based on functionality).
 HMRC accepts online returns from some software systems in the required format.

 If you registered for payrolling expenses part way through the tax year, you must still complete a P11D, stating clearly which expenses/benefits have already been taxed, in order to tell HMRC how many class 1A National Insurance contributions are due.
 Find out more about payrolling expenses.

 Finally, if you approach this time of year with a feeling of dread at the amount of paperwork involved, then it’s the perfect time to consider automating your expenses.
 MyExpenses offers comprehensive reporting tools and category settings to assist and help you submit your P11D’s.
-Take a look at the MyExpenses reporting capabilities or give our expert team a call on 01270 611800.
+Take a look at the MyExpenses reporting capabilities or book a demo to find out more.